ember-learn/guides-source/guides/release/code-editors/index.md

 ### Language Server

-Only one of these solutions should be used at a time
+Only one of these solutions should be used at a time.

 Native LSP with assistance from [Mason.nvim](https://github.com/williamboman/mason.nvim) Easily install and manage LSP servers, DAP servers, linters, and formatters.